 4. ACT or SAT scores.
 (School code ACT: 4725 SAT: 5780)

 5. Three References

-Undergraduate students must submit the official results of a Test of English as a Foreign Language (TOEFL) unless the student attended a U.S. high school or college prior to enrolling at TBC for at least two years or they are a citizen of a country whose primary language is English.
-Arrangements can be made to take this test by visiting online at http://www.ets.org/toefl.
-Acceptable test scores must be submitted at least one month prior to enrollment.
+Undergraduate students must submit the official results of a Test of English as a Foreign Language (TOEFL) or Duolingo English Test unless the student attended a U.S. high school or college prior to enrolling at TBC for at least two years or they are a citizen of a country whose primary language is English.
+Arrangements to take the TOEFL can be made by visiting http://www.ets.org/toefl.
+Arrangements to take the Duolingo English Test can be made by visiting https://englishtest.duolingo.com/applicants.
+Acceptable test scores for either exam must be submitted at least one month prior to enrollment.

 The file will be reviewed after all of the above materials are received.
 Upon acceptance, the applicant will receive the I-20 from which is needed to apply for the student visa.